• Skip to primary navigation

 • ½ cup Peanut butter Unsweetened

-• 1 tbsp Butter Softened
+• 1 tablespoon Butter Softened

 • 25 grams Unflavored whey protein powder About ¼ cup (measurements for protein powders other than unflavored whey will vary)